inrock1/nimble_contacts/Readme.md

 ### How to Run without docker:

 Install the required dependencies mentioned in the requirements.txt file.
+/* if you run it in windows, please change in requirements.txt
+psycopg2-binary to psycopg2
+psycopg-binary to psycopg
 Rename .env.sample to .env and put your credentials (you can write only NIMBLE_API_KEY).
 Set up your PostgreSQL database and configure the connection.
 ```python